Keeping Safe

 • Reverend Simon Dean, Priest in Charge, 01522 883325 or simon@stmichaelschurchwaddington.org.uk

-• Melanie Carroll, Deputy Parish Safegaurding Officer, melanie.carroll1@ntlworld.com
+• Melanie Caroll, Parish Safeguarding Officer, melanie.carroll1@ntlworld.com

 The on duty safeguarding contact for St Michael's can be contacted on 07786 601252.